Training A Puppy To 'Wait' & 'Stay'

 - Open the door slowly, and give him the

-'Wait' command.
+'Wait' command, both vocal and visual.
 If he moves, close the door and gently move him back to

 the starting position.